hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

     The second commandline option is DEF
     #

-In many cases you’ll not know how many parameters are given on the commandline.
+In many cases you'll not know how many parameters are given on the commandline.
 In these cases you can use shift to loop through them. shift removes $1 and moves all other positional parameters one position to the right: $2 becomes $1,
 $3 becomes $2 etc.:

 .. image:: _static/shift_arguments.png

-With the help of $#, :index:`shift <shift>`, `:index:case <case>`  and the positional parameters we can now check all the commandline parameters: ::
+With the help of $#, :index:`shift <shift>`, :index:`case <case>`  and the positional parameters we can now check all the commandline parameters: ::

     while [ "$#" -gt 0 ]
     do
       case $1 in
-        -h) echo “Sorry, no help available!”  # not very helpful, is it? exit 1                            # exit with error
+        -h) echo "Sorry, no help available!"  # not very helpful, is it? exit 1                            # exit with error
             ;;